Synaptic Package Manager

 The toolbar contains the following items:

-- Apply: The Apply button applies changes to marked applications.
+- Apply: applies changes to marked applications

-- Properties: Properties provides information about selected applications.
+- Properties: provides information about selected applications

 There are a series of buttons at the bottom of the left panel, they change the view of the list at the top of the left panel.
 The buttons being:

-- Sections: Shows a list of categories in the left panel
+- Sections: shows a list of categories in the left panel

-- Status: Show applications by status.
-The statuses are: Installed; Installed (auto removable); Installed (local or obsolete); Installed (manually); Installed (upgradeable); Not Installed; Not Installed (residual config)
+- Status: show applications by status.
+The statuses are: Installed, Installed (auto removable), Installed (local or obsolete), Installed (manually), Installed (upgradeable), Not Installed, Not Installed (residual config)

-- Origin: Displays a list of repositories.
+- Origin: displays a list of repositories

-- Custom Filters: Filter by categories: All; Broken; Community Maintained; Marked Changes; Missing Recommended Packages; Packages with Debconf; Search Filter; Upgradeable (upstream)
+- Custom Filters: filter by categories: All, Broken, Community Maintained, Marked Changes, Missing Recommended Packages, Packages with Debconf, Search Filter, Upgradeable (upstream)

-- Search Results: Shows a list of search results in the right panel
+- Search Results: shows a list of search results in the right panel

-- Architecture: Lists categories by architecture: All; Arch: all; Arch: amd64; Arch: i386
+- Architecture: lists categories by architecture: All, Arch: all, Arch: amd64, Arch: i386

 - Check Mark (for selected)